Pinewood, Florida

 Pinewood is an unincorporated community and census-designated place (CDP) in Miami-Dade County, Florida, United States.
+It is part of the Miami metropolitan area of South Florida.
 The population was 17,246 at the 2020 census.

 Most of Pinewood was originally a neighborhood of the City of Miami, annexed into the city in 1925.
 With the arrival of the Great Depression, Miami gave up its jurisdiction and Pinewood became an unincorporated area of Miami-Dade County.

 Geography

 Pinewood is located 8 mi north of downtown Miami.
 It is bordered to the north by the city of North Miami, to the east by Miami Shores and unincorporated neighborhoods, to the south and southwest by unincorporated West Little River, and to the northwest by unincorporated Westview.
 U.S. Route 441 (NW 7th Avenue) forms most of the eastern border of Pinewood.

 According to the United States Census Bureau, the CDP has a total area of 1.9 sqmi, of which 1.8 sqmi are land and 0.1 sqmi, or 7.30%, are water.